 Buying costs are one-time.
 But owning property in Spain comes with recurring annual obligations:

-• Basura (rubbish collection tax): Approximately €80-120/year in La Linea.
-Billed separately by the Ayuntamiento.
+- Basura (rubbish collection tax): Approximately €80-120/year in La Linea, billed separately by the Ayuntamiento

-• Non-resident income tax: If you don't live in Spain full-time, you must pay imputed income tax on the property.
-This is 24% of 1.1% of the valor catastral for non-EU residents, or 19% of 1.1% for EU/EEA residents.
-On a valor catastral of €40,000, that's roughly €84-106/year.
+- Non-resident income tax: If you do not live in Spain full-time, you must pay imputed income tax on the property.
+This is calculated on a percentage of the valor catastral and taxed at 24% (non-EU residents) or 19% (EU/EEA residents).
+On a valor catastral of €40,000, that works out to roughly €84-106/year

-• Rental income tax: If you rent the property, income is taxed at 24% (non-EU) or 19% (EU/EEA).
+- Rental income tax: If you rent the property, income is taxed at 24% (non-EU) or 19% (EU/EEA).
 EU residents can deduct expenses before tax.
-Non-EU residents cannot.
+Non-EU residents cannot

-For a typical investment property in La Linea, your annual running costs (IBI + basura + community) total roughly €500-900/year before any rental income tax.
-That's remarkably low compared to property holding costs in the UK, Gibraltar, or northern Europe.
+For a typical investment property in La Linea, your annual running costs (IBI, basura, community fees) total roughly €400-800/year before any rental income tax.
+That is low compared to property holding costs in the UK or Gibraltar.

 What Happens With Taxes When You Sell?